jaraco/jaraco.mongodb/README.rst

   --resume-file FILENAME

-    resume from timestamp read from this file and write last processed timestamp back to this file (default is mongooplog.ts).
+    Read from and write to this file the last processed timestamp.
-    Pass empty string or 'none' to disable this feature.

 Example usages